Some lessons learned on how delegating enables growth, shared by a solo founder who is now scaling his business with contractors.

 Work Side by Side or on a Shared Screen: Ted complemented written descriptions of tasks and descriptions with sessions where he worked side by side or used a shared screen to review the details and answer questions.
 These synchronous sessions allowed him to debug his task definitions: a contractor would follow the written process exactly, and Ted would realize he had left a step out or described it incorrectly.

 Don’t Let your Familiarity with a Task Make You Impatient.
-He quickly realized that it was better to take things things one step at a time.
+He quickly realized that it was better to take things one step at a time.
 He was initially tempted to delegate too much at once when starting at half-speed was much more effective.
 This avoided overload situations where he had tried to transfer too much knowledge at once and caused confusion.

 Building Trust Over Time: Ted started by delegating small, short-term tasks and gradually increasing the contractor’s scope of responsibility as they met his expectations.
 It’s been a cycle of assigning tasks, observing how they are handled, and adjusting his approach based on the outcomes.
 These iterations have helped him assess the strengths and reliability of his team members and set appropriate performance standards.
 He has sometimes realized that he needs to let someone go.